 This post may contain affiliate links.
 Please see my disclosure policy.

-With just five ingredients (granulated sugar, unsalted butter, heavy cream, vanilla extract, and salt) and about 10 minutes, you too can have your first batch of caramel sauce.
+With just five ingredients (granulated sugar, unsalted butter, heavy cream, vanilla extract, and salt) and about 10 minutes, you too can make your first batch of caramel sauce.

 This recipe uses the dry method, meaning the sugar is caramelized in a saucepan without adding any water or corn syrup.
-Another bonus – there’s no candy thermometer required!
+Step-by-step photos provided below!

 How to Make Salted Caramel Sauce

-2. Add butter – Once all of the sugar crystals have dissolved, whisk in cubed unsalted butter a few pieces at a time until completely incorporated.
+- Add butter – Once all of the sugar crystals have fully dissolved, whisk in cubed unsalted butter a few pieces at a time until completely incorporated.

-4. Flavor caramel – Remove pan from the heat and pour caramel into a glass bowl.
-Stir in 1/2 teaspoon vanilla extract and 1/4 teaspoon salt (salt balances out the flavor and keeps the caramel sauce from tasting too sweet).
+- Flavor caramel – Remove pan from the heat and pour caramel into a glass bowl.
+Stir in 1/2 teaspoon vanilla extract and 1/4 teaspoon salt (salt balances out the flavor and keeps the caramel from tasting too sweet).

-5. Cool caramel – Let caramel sauce cool to room temperature before using (caramel sauce thickens as it cools).
+- Cool caramel – Let caramel sauce cool to room temperature before using (the sauce will thicken as it cools).

-2. Room Temperature Ingredients – Use room temperature unsalted butter and room temperature heavy cream.
-Adding cold butter or heavy cream directly from the refrigerator to the saucepan could cause the mixture to seize up.
+- Room Temperature Ingredients – Use room temperature unsalted butter and room temperature heavy cream.
+Adding cold butter or heavy cream directly from the refrigerator to the saucepan may cause the mixture to seize up.

-3. Saucepan – Use a large, heavy-bottomed saucepan (I recommend a 2-quart saucepan).
-A light-colored saucepan is best so that you can easily see the sugar melting and the color of the mixture.
+- Saucepan – Use a large, heavy-bottomed saucepan (I recommend a 2-quart saucepan).
+A light-colored saucepan is idea so that you can easily see the sugar melting and the color of the mixture.

 Step 1: Prep Caramel Ingredients